zzxwill/odps/intl.en-US/User Guide/MapReduce/Program Example/Resource samples.md

 A user can set up JobConf through the following methods:

--   T Use JobConf interface in SDK.
+-   Use JobConf interface in SDK.
 This method is used is the preceding example.
 Moreover, this is the most recommended method and is given the highest priority.
 -   In jar command lines, specify new JobConf file through the parameter -conf.
 This method is of the lowest priority.